askmeaboutlo0m/rouse/README.md

 # LICENSE

-Copyright 2019 askmeaboutloom.
+Code is copyright 2019, 2020 askmeaboutloom.
 Licensed under the MIT license, see [the LICENSE file](LICENSE) for details.

+Images and models are copyright 2019, 2020 askmeaboutloom, licensed under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-Licenses for third-party software are marked where applicable.
+Licenses for third-party software and other works are marked where applicable.